 Lastly, close with your educational degrees completed or in the process of completion

-Dynamic graduate trainee with 18 months in-service training completed in the insurance sector would appreciate the opportunity to continue a learning curve experience at a national insurance provider.
-Currently completing a Master’s degree in Sales Management part-time and already completed four regulatory insurance exams required by the state of New Jersey.
+'A dynamic graduate trainee with 18 months in-service training completed in the insurance sector would appreciate the opportunity to continue a learning curve experience at a national insurance provider.
+Currently completing a Master’s degree in Sales Management part-time and already completed four regulatory insurance exams required by the state of New Jersey.'

 An employer would expect to see details regarding your main tasks and duties completed during previous Graduate Traineeships or your internships and summer jobs.
 As there are literally hundreds of different Graduate Traineeships available in every field imaginable, we have given a few options below: